pilot point of view too high

 unless we can move the view lower (keyboard view adjusting is ok for all other direction but this one)

-Updated by CarlGustaffa about 4 years ago
+Updated by CarlGustaffa over 4 years ago

 Although I never thought about it, he's probably right.
 Too high viewpoint has been an issue before :) Try MTVR or HMMWV CROWE variants and see how looking out side window appears.

 Although, this is also a user preference.
 MSFS has this solved by allowing craft config to determine not only default position, but also default pitch/bank/yaw (and zoom) for each of the eighth cardinal view directions, if they were to differ from the defaults.
 I used this feature heavily in panel design for MSFS.